-It is not difficult to spot a range in a price chart – even for a beginner.
+It is not difficult to spot a range in a price chart.
 In most financial charts, there are obvious areas where the price seems to follow what looks like a predictable path.

-These are ranges, and they come in a whole variety of flavors.
+These are ranges, and they come in a whole variety of varieties.